-Wet weather is expected to continue into the first fortnight of August, the Meteorological Service Agency announced in an advisory on Monday (Aug 1).
+Wet weather is expected to continue into the first fortnight of August, the Meteorological Service Singapore announced in an advisory on Monday (Aug 1).

 This is due to the prevailing Southwest Monsoon conditions that are forecasted to persist over Singapore and the surrounding region with low-level winds blowing from the southeast or southwest.

 Short duration thundery showers are expected over some parts of Singapore, particularly between the morning and early afternoon on most days.
 Widespread moderate to heavy thundery showers are also expected on one or two mornings as a result of large-scale convergence of winds over Singapore and the surrounding region.

 Widespread thundery showers with occasional gusty winds are also forecasted to take place on a few mornings due to Sumatra squalls from the Strait of Malacca.

 Overall, the total rainfall in the first fortnight of August is expected to be above average over most parts of Singapore.